qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Data Defined Override Buttons
 -----------------------------

-There are several places where you can use a |mIconDataDefine| :sup:`Data Defined Override` button to override the selected setting.
+There are several places where you can use a |dataDefined| :sup:`Data Defined Override` button to override the selected setting.
 These options are particularly useful with Atlas Generation.